JasonCorchado/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+A DOM is a document object model is a platform we use to edit html and css within javascript.
 2. What is an event?
+Is a user interaction.
 3. What is an event listener?
+An event listener is a function that reacts to the user interaction.
-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? we would convert it so we could iterate over it.
 5. What is a component?
+Its a reusable element with a function within it.